Indirect Cooling of Weakly Coupled Trapped-Ion Mechanical Oscillators: Introduction

-Many of these applications require cooling the ion motion to near the ground state, which is typically accomplished using interactions between internal ``spin'' states and the motion combined with a dissipative process.
-Spin-motion interactions can be realized with laser~\cite{wineland1998experimental,leibfried2003quantum} or magnetic field gradients~\cite{mintert2001ion,ospelkaus2008trapped,srinivas2019trapped}, with the necessary dissipation fulfilled by the spontaneous emission of photons from laser-driven transitions.
-Some ion species\textemdash for instance, many molecular ions\textemdash cannot be directly cooled because they lack suitable transitions, or because their internal states contain quantum information that must be preserved.
+Many applications require cooling the ion motion to near the ground state, which is typically accomplished using interactions between internal ``spin'' states and the motion combined with a dissipative process.
+Spin-motion interactions can be realized with laser beams~\cite{wineland1998experimental,leibfried2003quantum} or magnetic field gradients~\cite{mintert2001ion,ospelkaus2008trapped,srinivas2019trapped}, with the dissipation necessary for cooling introduced by the spontaneous emission during laser-driven repumping.
+In some instances ions cannot be directly laser cooled because they lack suitable transitions, or because their internal states contain quantum information that must be preserved.
 In these cases, co-trapped ion(s) of the same or different species, referred to as coolant ion(s), can be used for sympathetic cooling of collective motional modes (normal modes) of the whole ion crystal~\cite{james1998quantum}.
 The cooling of a given motional mode due to interaction with radiation competes with motional heating due to the environment, resulting in a steady state with a non-zero average mode occupation.
 The cooling and heating rates determine this steady-state occupation and the time required to achieve a steady state.
-However, some motional modes have small cooling rates due to weak interactions with the available cooling radiation, either because of geometrical constraints on the cooling radiation and/or small participation of coolant ions in the modes.
-This inefficient cooling leads to high steady-state motional occupation and can limit gate fidelities or measurement precision.
+However, some motional modes have small cooling rates due to weak interactions with the available cooling radiation, either because of geometrical constraints on the cooling radiation and/or small or no participation of coolant ions in the modes.
+Inefficient cooling can lead to high steady-state motional occupation that can limit gate fidelities or experimental precision.